Code24x7-R/Netwalk/README.md

 * **Audio Feedback:** Distinct sounds for connecting tiles and winning the game.
 * **Responsive Design:** Optimized for various screen sizes, including mobile and tablet.
 * **Keyboard Navigation:** Full keyboard support for navigating and rotating tiles.
+* **Gamepad Support:** Navigate the grid and rotate tiles using a standard gamepad (e.g., Xbox controller D-pad and 'A' button).

 ## 4. Technology Stack